morales-cervantes/Oxide_Layer_Detection_Dataset/README.md

 2. **Explore the Dataset**: Browse through the `Thermographic_Data` folder to access the thermal images and annotations.
 The dataset is structured to facilitate easy navigation and understanding.
 Each experiment is documented within its respective folder, making it easy to locate specific sets of thermograms.

 ## Data availability statement
-The thermographic dataset used for monitoring oxide layer formation in 1045 steel is available via GitHub: [https://github.com/tu_usuario/Oxide_Layer_Detection_Dataset](https://github.com/tu_usuario/Oxide_Layer_Detection_Dataset).
-The data is located in the `Thermographic_Data` folder.
+The thermographic dataset used for monitoring oxide layer formation in 1045 steel is available via [OneDrive](https://1drv.ms/f/s!Ap8bec7rYt6ijOplQ5MLm-zfeX8hXg?e=fhVQMh).

 ## Authors' contributions
 Antony Morales-Cervantes led the data collection.
 All authors contributed to data analysis and interpretation.
 All authors approved the final version of the manuscript for publication.